 From 1010 to 1195 …

 Al Mansur died in 1010 which led to the crisis in which Medina Azahara, the city palace of Abd ar-Rahman III, was destroyed by rampaging Berbers.
 Moorish Spain deteriorated rapidly into violent turmoil.
 The caliphate ceased to exist and Al Andaluz broke up into 20 taifas and unified rule came to an end.
 Seville and Granada were the most powerful of these small kingdoms followed by Cordoba, Almeria, Zaragoza, Badajoz and Toledo.
-The Moorish warriors were no more as life degenerated into drunken orgies and mercenaries, including Christians, were employed to do the fighting.

 Along the Moorish/Christian frontier castles had been built to protect against Arab attack leading to the area being named Castile.
 The kingdom of Leon had lead the reconquest until Al-Mansur’s raid on Santiago then Navarra under Sancho III became the key force.
 Sancho gained control of Castile through marriage and placed his son Fernando on the throne.
-Fernando then occupied Leon and became emperor of the Spains.
+Fernando then occupied León and became emperor of the Spains.
 Castile would now dominate the reconquest.

 When Fernando I died after taking lands from Valencia to Portugal, power was split between his sons, Alfonso in Leon and Sancho in Castile.
 Sancho was served by a young knight who would become known as El Cid Campeador.
 Sancho was murdered and his brother was suspected so El Cid made Alfonso swear under oath that he had no part in the murder.
 Alfonso became ruler of a united Castile and Leon and a few years later sent El Cid into exile after a dispute.
 In 1085 Alfonso’s army recaptured Toledo in the first crucial victory of the Reconquest.

-This news didn’t go down well in Muslim north Africa and an army of Almoravids (fanatical Muslim nomads from the Sahara) was invited by the taifa of Seville to reassert the balance of power.
+This news didn’t go down well in Muslim north Africa and an army of Almoravids (Muslim nomads from the Sahara) was invited by the taifa of Seville to reassert the balance of power.
 They arrived in 1086 and annihilated Alfonso’s army.
 Fernando again turned to El Cid for assistance.
 In 1099 El Cid died and for a few years the Almoravids controlled southern Iberia from Marrakesh.

 The tolerant society of the caliphate and the taifas disappeared as the Almoravids persecuted Christians and Jews.
 Another fanatical group, the Almohades, came from the Atlas mountains of Morocco and were natural enemies of the Almoravid desert tribes.
 They conquered Marrakesh then invaded Al-Andalus to again unite the region under one Muslim regime.
 These Almohades ordered the destruction of all churches and synagogues forcing Christians and Jews to swarm to the north.